dd-bim/IfcTerrain/README.md

 ## Logging

+### GUI-Log

+The GUI shows the most important work steps.
+If an error (input or in the program) occurs, it is also recorded here.

+### Log-file

 A log file is written for each export.
 This is always located at the storage location of the IFC file.
 If a conversion does not work as intended, the necessary information is saved here.

 ## Usability of generated IFC files in other software